ruby-tooling/ruby-debugger/docs/remote_debugging.md

 If there is only one opened UNIX domain socket in the socket directory, `rdbg --attach` will connect to it automatically.

-If there are more than one socket files, you need to specify the socket name after the `--attach` flag:
+If there are more than one socket file, you need to specify the socket name after the `--attach` flag:

 ```shell
 ❯ rdbg --attach